Atcsy/LinuxDevEnv/README.md

 # LinuxDevEnv
-making a full a liux dev php enviroment from sratch with testing etc.
+making a full a ubuntu linux dev php enviroment from sratch with testing etc.